3.2 Cart Slinger Procedures

 - Erase and wipe down the chalkboard

-- Finalize your sales sheet with each payment method separated
+- Finalize your shift report sheet with each payment method separated

 - Count Cash